Mumbai: TISS programme to ease new varsity officials into their roles

-After successive state governments have been criticised for allegedly appointing university officials without appropriate experience in handling administrative and other responsibilities, the central government has chosen the institute to help in the task
+After successive state governments have been criticised for allegedly appointing university officials without appropriate experience, Centre has chosen the institute to help in the task

 Appointments to the post of vice-chancellor and other important positions in any university can be quite a daunting task for the state.
 Keeping in mind the flak from people that many state governments have drawn for appointing university officials without any background or experience in handling administrative and other responsibilities, the Tata Institute of Social Sciences (TISS) has been chosen by the central government to help in this task.